-If the eyes are the mirrors of the soul, the eyes injected with blood are the mirrors of your health, which lets you know that something happens either with your own eyes or in another part of your body.
+If the eyes are the mirrors of the soul, the eyes injected with blood are the mirrors of your health, letting you know that something happens either with your own eyes or in another part of your body.

-Red eyes may be the sign of minor irritation or a serious medical condition, such as an infection.
-The cause may be a number of things, but red eyes are usually caused by one of two things: irritation or infection.
+Red eyes may signify minor irritation or a severe medical condition, such as an infection.
+The cause may be several things, but red eyes are usually caused by one of two things: irritation or infection.

 What is causing those red eyes?

-The infection, known as ” conjunctivitis “, can be caused by a virus or bacteria, usually accompanied by other symptoms that include discharge, pain and burning, which are usually treated by doctors and prescription drugs.
+The infection, known as ” conjunctivitis, “can be caused by a virus or bacteria, usually accompanied by other symptoms that include discharge, pain, and burning, usually treated by doctors and prescription drugs.

-Irritation, on the other hand, can be due to several things: allergies, dry eyes or exposure to chemicals; think about being in a bar with smoke for hours or in a chlorinated pool.
+On the other hand, irritation can be due to several things: allergies, dry eyes, or exposure to chemicals; think about being in a bar with smoke for hours or in a chlorinated pool.

 When the irritation arrives, it is likely to reach over-the-counter redness reduction drops such as Artificial Tears.
-And in the short term, that may be a temporary solution.
+Moreover, in the short term, that may be a temporary solution.